Cecilia Gessa: Film career

 In theatre she has taken part, among others, in plays such as "El Comedor" directed by Eduardo Recabarren; "El diario de Ana Frank" directed by Daniel Gacía; "¿Está ocupada esta silla?" and "Todo a su tiempo, cósmico" directed both of them by Max Lemcke; and "¡Ay, que me viene!" directed by Carlos Bardem.

 She combines her work as actress with the direction and management of Gessas' Events Company.
 In 2009, she was awarded in Colombia with the Zootropo Prize as the best actress.

 In 2010, she began a relationship with the actor Carlos Bardem.
 In 2016 she joined the cast of La_embajada (Antena 3) where she played Lucía Cárdenas, wife of Paco Cárdenas (Carlos Bardem).

+She also had notable roles in the 2018 Netflix series Paquita Salas and in the 2020 La 1 comedy series about the COVID-19 pandemic lockdown, Diarios de la cuarentena.